 – Which mechanism can be used to control access to the traffic in term of traffic management and security?

-– How ITU-T SG9 can support developing countries to deploy digital television services on optical fibres and HFC, taking into account their limited resources as well as other specific needs?
+– How ITU-T SG9 can support developing countries to deploy digital television services on optical fibres, HFC, and use of metallic cable (as the last miles), taking into account their limited resources as well as other specific needs?

 D.3 Tasks